lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 draft: true
 ---

-If you're looking for reasons why you should be adopting a monorepo, I wrote [the appeal of monorepo]({{< ref "/writing/the-appeal-of-monorepo" >}} "the appeal of monorepo") for that purpose.
+If you're looking for reasons to adopt a monorepo, check out [The appeal of monorepo]({{< ref "/writing/the-appeal-of-monorepo" >}} "the appeal of monorepo") that I wrote for that purpose.

-This article assumes you're _already_ convinced monorepo is how you want to organise your codebase.
-While I will be mentioning some benefits of a monorepo approach, they'll be a subset of a larger set of benefits I discussed in "the appeal of monorepo".
+This article assumes you're _already_ convinced that the monorepo is how you want to organise your codebase.
+While I will be mentioning some benefits of the monorepo approach, they'll be a subset of a larger set of benefits I discussed in "The appeal of monorepo".

 With this article, I initially intended to provide some sort of "starting template" for a monorepo.
-The deeper I got into the topic, the more obvious it felt to me that wasn't a valuable approach.
+The deeper I got into the topic, the more obvious it felt to me that this wasn't a valuable approach.

 A coherent, useful monorepo structure needs too much contextual information.
-Instead of providing a template that may or may not make sense to you, I will share how I think about this problem.
+Instead of providing a template that may or may not make sense to you, I will share my thoughts on this problem.

 While I have always appreciated the technical benefits of a monorepo, over the years I also came to appreciate monorepos as an engineering leadership